ambientkit/ambient-template/README.md

 # Serve the Swagger spec and open a browser window to view and make requests.
 # You need to enable the `healthcheck` and `cors` plugins for this testable UI
 # to function properly.
-You will also need the Go application running as well.
+You will also need the app running.
 make swagger-serve
 ```